UoS-SNe/pycoco/README.md

 A paper, Firth et. al. 2017, is currently in prep.
 ___

+ * Extending templates now possible

+ * calling CoCo (or reproduced CoCo functions) now more straightforward

+ * Added more test cases to test_pycoco

- * Travis-CI implemented and Master is passing
+ * Travis-CI implemented and Master and dev are passing

  * Dependancies now handled in setup.py